 You can increase brand awareness through various social media platforms such as Facebook, Instagram, Twitter and YouTube.
 Promoting your product’s distinctive design by means of advertising is crucial.
 It’s a valuable space for you to gain insight into your consumers wants and needs in a product by communicating with them via discussions.
-The social media platforms also allow you to post regularly on your page to attract your consumer to your product or business.
+The social media platforms also allow you to post engaging stories on your page to attract your consumer to your product or business.
 We’ve compiled some great social media campaign examples to spark your inspiration.

 Notably, the top three social media platforms are YouTube, Facebook and then Instagram.
 In 2018, Youtube was the hottest social media platform ranking at 73% usage by U.S. adults.
 Pew Research also found that 68% of adults used Facebook.
 Closely following was Instagram: 35% of adults use that social media platform.

-Let’s start by exploring some examples of YouTube social media campaigns such as Starbucks, Starbursts, and Skittles.
+Let’s start by exploring some YouTube social media campaign examples such as Starbucks, Starbursts, and Skittles.

 Starbucks: To Be Human Campaign (YouTube)